shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 In this practice lab, you will examine the app to see how it works, make some user interface changes, and call a Power Automate cloud flow.

+## Lab objectives
+In this lab, you will perform:

++ Exercise 1: Examine the canvas app
++ Exercise 2: Change the visual experience of the canvas app
++ Exercise 3: Update formulas and logic
++ Exercise 4: Add a Power Automate flow
++ Exercise 5: Export and import Solutions

 ## Exercise 1 – Examine the canvas app

 In this exercise, you will learn about the canvas app.